Puppy Supply List

 - Natures miracle is an enzyme cleaner to eliminate any smell for the accidents that will happen........

 - Dog tooth brush and paste or wipes.
-It's good to accustom your puppy young
+It's good to accustom your puppy at a young age starting with baby teeth.

 - "Dog training for Dummies" book and books below!